Sustainable Finance Summit

 Catherine McKenna

-Founder and CEO, Climate & Nature Solutions; Chair of the United Nations high-level expert group on net zero emissions commitments of non-state entities.
+Founder and CEO, Climate and Nature Solutions ; Chair of the United Nations high-level expert group on net zero emissions commitments of non-state entities

 Catherine McKenna is the Founder and Chief Executive Officer of Climate and Nature Solutions.
 She is Canada's former Minister of Environment and Climate Change as well as Minister of Infrastructure.
 She is Chair of the UN Secretary General’s High-Level Expert Group on Net-Zero Commitments of Non-State Entities which released its Integrity Matters report at COP 27 setting out criteria for net zero commitments of business, financial institutions, cities and regions.
 She founded Women Leading on Climate and a Visiting Professor in Practice at the Grantham Research Institute at the London School of Economics.
 She is an advisor to the Climate Data Steering Committee for the Macron/Bloomberg Net Zero Data Public Utility, Singapore's International Advisory Panel for Carbon Credits, the Taskforce on Net Zero Policy, the LSE Just Transition Finance Lab, as well as to the University of Ottawa's Information Integrity Lab.
 She is a graduate of the University of Toronto, the London School of Economics and McGill Law School and is called to the Bars of Ontario and New York.
 She advises many private sector boards.
 She is a frequent speaker on climate action, net zero leadership and women empowerment.